InFerActive: Interactive Tree-Based Exploration of LLM Sampling for Safety Evaluation: User Study Details

-We created a baseline system by removing \system's visualization components while retaining the core tree-based interaction infrastructure to explore RQ2.
-The key distinction between conditions lies in \system's additional visualization features, including Big Token aggregation, horizontal node alignment, and flexible node positioning for depth-independent visualization.
-We retain other features, as interaction with exponentially growing sampling spaces is intractable without these fundamental filtering mechanisms.
+\paragraph{Baseline.} We compared InFerActive against a basic tree baseline to isolate the contribution of InFerActive's visualization features.
+The baseline retained the core tree-based interaction infrastructure, including filtering and node-level exploration, but removed visualization components designed to improve readability and scalability: big-token aggregation, left-aligned node placement, and depth-independent flexible positioning.
+We retained the other interaction and filtering features because exploration of exponentially growing sampling spaces is intractable without these fundamental mechanisms.
+Figure~\ref{fig:app-study2-interfaces} shows the interfaces used in Study~2.